simgislab/m-d.me/content/notes/roerich-cae-data/index.md

 The website covers all toponyms, and the reconstruction of the route is of exceptionally high quality.

+The actual authors of the reconstruction are never mentioned and there is a [conflict situation](/notes/roerich-cae-scandal/) around the website.

 ![cae-main.png](cae-main.png "Main map")

 ## Geodata